shadowed1/Aurora/README.md

 Added uninstall and reinstall commands.
 Thanks to Saragon for the suggestions and teachimg me more about .bashrc.` <br><br>
 0.03: `Added command to auto-generate shortcuts and icons with pin support.
 Thanks to Saragon for helping find how to do that.
 Added starman (steam tar manager) - download and decompress files, quick access menu, and change default apps.
 Added ability to download AppImages and run them with starman.` <br><br>
 0.04: `Added quick reinstall option, starman AUR emulation, and shortcut ability from AUR emulation.
 Added ability to build packages using git, python, gcc.` <br><br>
 0.05: `Fixed starman bug with link parsing.
 Added support for yay, paru, pacaur, and pacman to install packages multiple ways.
-Added version base 10 support.` <br>
+Added version base 10 support.` <br><br>
 0.06: `Improved shortcut command.
-Improved scaling support.` 0.07: `Added bsdtar support for simpler extraction syntax.
-Improved download_archive support.`
+Improved scaling support.` <br><br>
+0.07: `Added bsdtar support for simpler extraction syntax.
+Improved starman download logic.` <br><br>

 To do list: Make `aurora shortcut` more intelligent at finding icons for non-standardized paths.